Tetraethyllead: Modern findings

 From 1 January 1996, the U.S. Clean Air Act banned the sale of leaded fuel for use in on-road vehicles although that year the US EPA indicated that TEL could still be used in aircraft, racing cars, farm equipment, and marine engines.
 Thus, what had begun in the U.S. as a phase down ultimately ended in a phase-out for on-road vehicle TEL.
 Similar bans in other countries have resulted in lowering levels of lead in people's bloodstreams.

 Taking cue from the domestic programs, the U.S. Agency for International Development undertook an initiative to reduce tetraethyl lead use in other countries, notably its efforts in Egypt begun in 1995.
 In 1996, with the cooperation of the U.S. AID, Egypt took almost all of the lead out of its gasoline.
 The success in Egypt provided a model for AID efforts worldwide.

 By 2000, the TEL industry had moved the major portion of their sales to developing countries whose governments they lobbied against phasing out leaded gasoline.
 Leaded gasoline was withdrawn entirely from the European Union market on 1 January 2000, although it had been banned earlier in most member states.
 Other countries also phased out TEL.
 India banned leaded petrol in March 2000.

 By 2011, the United Nations announced that it had been successful in phasing out leaded gasoline worldwide.
 "Ridding the world of leaded petrol, with the United Nations leading the effort in developing countries, has resulted in $2.4 trillion in annual benefits, 1.2 million fewer premature deaths, higher overall intelligence and 58 million fewer crimes", the United Nations Environmental Program said.
 The announcement was slightly premature, as a few countries still had leaded gasoline for sale as of 2017.
 On 30 August 2021 the United Nations Environment Program announced that leaded gasoline had been eliminated.
-The final stocks of the product were used up in Algeria, which had continued to produce leaded gasoline until July 2021.
+The final stocks were used up in Algeria, which had continued to produce leaded gasoline until July 2021.